Fact-checked

 Vasoactive drugs

-Temporal decrease in blood flow in the portal vein and blood pressure contributes to the formation of a clot in the damaged vein and stop bleeding.
-Reduction of the arterial blood supply to the liver with cirrhosis is undesirable.
+A temporary decrease in portal vein blood flow and arterial pressure promotes the formation of a clot in the damaged vein and stops bleeding.
+A decrease in arterial blood supply to the liver in cirrhosis is undesirable.

-Endoscopic ligation of varicose-dilated veins
+Endoscopic ligation of varicose veins

-Sclerotherapy of varicose-veins
+Sclerotherapy of varicose veins

 Efficacy not proven

-Ceases bleeding
+Stops bleeding

 Impact on survival (?)

-Mortality from bleeding decreases
+Mortality from bleeding is reduced

 Numerous complications

-The commitment of the patient to treatment is important
+The patient's commitment to treatment is important

 Survival does not change

-Prevention of bleeding recurrence
+Prevention of recurrent bleeding

 Portosystemic shunting

-Portage shunting
+Portacaval shunting

-In assessing the indications for bypass surgery, it is important to have an indication in the history of bleeding from varicose veins of the esophagus, the presence of portal hypertension, the safety of the portal vein, the age younger than 50 years, the absence of episodes of hepatic encephalopathy in the anamnesis, belonging to the A or B group on Child.
-In patients older than 40 years, survival after surgery is lower and in 2 times the incidence of encephalopathy.
+When assessing the indications for bypass surgery, the following are important: a history of bleeding from esophageal varices, portal hypertension, preservation of the portal vein, age under 50 years, no history of hepatic encephalopathy, and Child's group A or B. In patients over 40 years of age, survival after surgery is lower and the incidence of encephalopathy is twice as high.

-Mesentericovascular shunting
+Mesentericocaval shunting

 Selective "distal" splenorenal shunting